A Complete History of the Kitchen

 Finally, the kitchen of tomorrow is likely to place a greater emphasis on sustainability.
 Greener appliances will drive lower energy and water usage, helping householders meet various net zero targets by mid-century.

 For example, dishwashers may retain wastewater, letting homeowners use it to water plants.
 Similarly, food composters will take food waste and enable homeowners to turn it into soil on-site, helping to complete the circular economy.
+These facts are something to think of when planning for your next kitchen remodeling costs.

 Lastly, we may see the development of even more efficient appliances.
 Range hoods may benefit from enhanced motors and fan blades while dishwashers could use energy derived from heat pumps.